asdf2014/algorithm/README-en.md

 ## Original intention

 　To be honest, this is purely a public welfare project.
 It is just to convene everyone to brush up and communicate together.
 For me, at most, it is to exercise my operational ability.
-I have thought about the worst situation, that is, at the end, I am alone, silently brushing the questions and asking for the code inside. :sweat_smile:
+I have thought about the worst situation, that is, at the end, I am alone, silently brushing the questions and submit the code to the repository. :sweat_smile:

 ## Thanks